 An old curtain and a leather belt are given a new lease of life as a stylish and useful bag, lined with a pillowcase.
 No pattern is required as the bag follows the shape of the pillowcase, so it is simple to make.
 The heavy weight of the curtain fabric means the bag will be hard wearing.
 It has many uses, ranging from a handy shopping bag to carrying beach towels for a day at the seaside.
 Indoors, it will keep all the components of on-going craft projects together.

-Old leather belt, large or extra large length
+Old leather belt, extra large length

 Standard size pillowcase